Pensioners’ Income and Sources of Income

 Pensioners’ financial position in society can be reviewed through the concept of the poverty risk.
 The poverty limit officially applied by the EU has been set at 60 per cent of the equivalent median income of all households.
-The OECD uses a poverty limit of 50 per cent.

 When the disposable income of a person remains below the set poverty risk, the person is defined as poor.
 The poverty risk is calculated through the proportion of poor people in the population.

 When using the limit of 60 per cent of the median income, 12.8 per cent of the retirees in Finland were poor in 2014.
 The ratio was at the same level as that of the overall population.
 When using the 50 per cent limit, approximately 4 per cent were poor.
 The youngest retirees are the poorest when measured in terms of the equivalent income and consumption.

 Retirees in single households have a clearly higher poverty risk than those with a family.
 When measured in terms of consumption, the income of single retirees is weaker than that of retirees with a family.
 In 2014, 27 per cent of single retirees were poor, while the equivalent share of retirees with a family was only 3 per cent.
 As many as 59 per cent of retirees under the age of 55 who live in single-person households were poor in 2014.
 It is also common for retirees aged above 75 to be poor.
 Single female retirees who are above the age of 75 form the largest group of poor retirees.